pyeventsourcing/eventsourcing/docs/topics/process.rst

 A process application consumes events by
 :doc:`reading domain event notifications </topics/notifications>`
 from its notification log readers.
 The events are retrieved in a reliable order, without race conditions or duplicates or missing items.
 Each notification in a notification log has a unique integer ID, and the notification log IDs form a contiguous sequence (counting).

 To keep track of its position in the notification log, a process application will create a new tracking record for each event notification it processes.
 The tracking records determine how far the process has progressed through the notification log.
 The tracking records are used to set the position of the notification log reader when the process is commenced or resumed.

+There can only be one tracking record for each notification.
+Once the tracking record has been written it can't be written again, and neither can any new events unfortunately triggered by duplicate calls to aggregate commands (which may not be idempotent).
+If an event can be processed at all, then it will be processed exactly once.

 Policies
 --------

 A process application will respond to events according to its policy.
 Its policy might do nothing in response to one type of event, and it might call an aggregate command method in response to another type of event.
 If the aggregate method triggers new domain events, they will be available in its notification log for others to read.

-There can only be one tracking record for each notification.
-Once the tracking record has been written it can't be written again, and neither can any new events unfortunately triggered by duplicate calls to aggregate commands (which may not be idempotent).
-If an event can be processed at all, then it will be processed exactly once.

 Whatever the policy response, the process application will write one tracking record for each notification, along with new stored event and notification records, in an atomic database transaction.

 Atomicity
 ---------

-A process application is as reliable as the atomicity of its database transactions, just like a ratchet is as strong as its teeth (notification log) and pawl (tracking records).
+Just like a ratchet is as strong as its teeth (notification log) and pawl (tracking records), a process application is as reliable as the atomicity of its database transactions.
 If some of the new records can't be written, then none are.
 If anything goes wrong before all the records have been written, the transaction will abort, and none of the records will be written.
 On the other hand, if a tracking record was written, then so were any new event records, and so the process will have completed an atomic progression.

 The atomicity of the recording and consumption determines the production as atomic: a continuous stream of events is processed in discrete, sequenced, indivisible units.